-7.3.2.
-Engine Capacity
+7.3.2 Engine Capacity

-For all engines other than rotary engines the maximum engine capacity is free.
-In the event engine capacity is required for classing or awards grouping, the vehicle will be classified according to its actual capacity inclusive of any bore or stroke increases (or decreases) and any relevant supercharging and rotary equivalence factors.
+For all engines other than rotary engines the maximum engine capacity is 115% of the largest engine fitted to the same model by the original manufacturer.
+If engine capacity is required for classing or awards grouping, the vehicle will be classified according to its actual capacity, including any bore or stroke increases (or decreases) and any relevant supercharging and rotary equivalence factors.

 Rotary-engine vehicles are permitted to be fitted with engines with one size larger housing available from the original manufacturer, (e.g. for Mazda engines, from 10A to 12A, or from 12A to 13B) over what was standard in the vehicle.
 The same number of rotors as standard shall be retained.
-Classic Modified rotary engine capacity is free

-7.3.3.
-Crankshaft
+7.3.3 Crankshaft